-Employee grievance refers to the dissatisfaction of an employee with what he expects from the company and its management.
+Employee grievance refers to the dissatisfaction of employees with what they expect from the company and its management and what they receive.
 A company or employer is expected to provide an employee with a safe working environment, realistic job preview, adequate compensation, respect etc. However, employee grievance is caused when there is a gap between what the employee expects and what he receives from the employer.

 Employee grievances may or may not be justified.
-However, they need to be tackled adequately because they not only lower the motivation and performance of the employee but also affects the work environment.
-Employee grievances if left unchecked can lead to large disputes within the company.
+However, they need to be tackled adequately by the leadership team because they not only lower the motivation and performance of the employee but also affects the work environment.
+If left unchecked, it can lead to large disputes within the company.
+It can also drop the motivation levels of other employees.
 Any company must have a proper channel for employee grievance redressal.

-Employee Grievance should be handled in a proper and well defined manner.
-If an employee reports a matter related to a policy or something he or she is not happy with or wants to complaint against, a framework defined in policy should be used.
+It should be handled in a proper and well defined manner.
+If an employee voice is raised or a person reports a matter related to a policy or something he or she is not happy with or wants to complaint against, a framework defined in policy should be used.